Transforming Content Industry

 It is a myth to believe that a billion crowd sourced videos on the internet or a billion hash tagged opinions on twitter is making the society better.
 Or that people shifting attention from one content to another, within a few minutes is a result of a healthy evolution in choices.

-But TV today is quite far from fulfilling its true potential.
-Most of the TV content today, (except a few exceptions like Airtel Super Singer on Star Vijay) looks more like a facebook notification feed, each channel holding my attention for a short while.
-Or like a series of short video clips, whose sole purpose is to keep my fingers off the remote.
+But content today is quite far from fulfilling its true potential.
+Most of the content today, looks more like a facebook notification feed, each one holding my attention for a short while, whose sole purpose is to keep my fingers off the screen / remote.
 Or like an attention seeking child.
 Or a boyfriend always trying to impress the girl, rarely allowing the relationship to go deeper.
-No wonder TV has become a popular distraction tool, something that you go to, when you have nothing else to do.
+No wonder most content, is associated with distraction, something that you go to, when you have nothing else to do.

-Topping it all is a measurement system that is not only outdated, but also misleading.
-Measuring which channel is ON and on how many TVs it is ON, is not going to tell us how engaging and fulfilling our content is.
+Topping it all is a measurement and reward system that is not only outdated, but also misleading.
+Measuring eyeballs, is not going to tell us how engaging and fulfilling our content is.
 Measuring success with Advertisement revenues works in the short term, but is a double edged sword in the long run.
-Brands are already seeing a diminishing rate of return on this medium and more and more money is going away to digital.
-If we continue to use these traditional measures, the TV industry is sure to lose its way and become extinct.
+Brands are already seeing a diminishing rate of return on advertising.

 If we are not successful in this metric, it just means that our content is not engaging enough, has not emotionally connected and does not hold them in their seats.
 It just means that their eyes may be on the screen, but their hearts and minds are drifting elsewhere.